West Shelter, OR 2019

 “The Cape Perpetua Headland is the highest viewpoint accessible by car on the Oregon Coast.
 On clear days, views extend 37 miles out to sea, and along 70 miles of coastline.
 Cape Perpetua Scenic Area, encompassing 2,700 acres of coastal habitat, was set aside for unique ecological characteristics found where the temperate spruce rainforest transitions to the sea.
 Early explorer Captain James Cook first observed the headland in 1778 and named it after Saint Perpetua.
 In 1933 President Franklin D. Roosevelt formed the Civilian Conservation Corps (CCC) and Cape Perpetua became a base camp for young men to learn skills.
 Many of the campgrounds, trails, and plantings you see are the work of the CCC.”

-HistoriCorps will honor and continue the legacy of the CCC by leading and training volunteers to preserve this picturesque stone shelter.
+HistoriCorps honored and continued the legacy of the CCC by leading and training volunteers to preserve this picturesque stone shelter.

 Cape Perpetua offers more than 20 miles of hiking trails that offer many unique natural and cultural/historical features.
 The nearby town of Yachats is a lovely destination for tourists with artist galleries, bakeries, a brewery, and more.